During the rut, deer have one thing on their minds. Hunters should too—bagging a buck.

 Bucks, especially mature ones, do not throw caution to the wind.
 They don’t run around acting like a crazy teenager in love.
 However, bucks are up moving around even during daylight hours.
 The buck’s main goal is to find a receptive doe for mating.

-Here in the Cotton State, the rut has been the topic of many discussions and debates.
+Here in the Cotton State, hunting the rut has been the topic of many discussions and debates.
 Wildlife biologists continue to learn more about whitetail deer behavior we call the rut.
 Understanding some of the processes will help hunters log a notch or two on their buck tags.

 If You Want Bucks, Find the Does